tmarsteel/jcli/docs/detailed.md

 The file filter returns an instance of `java.io.File`.
 Whether or not a file will be accepted can be configured.
 These criteria are applicable:

-* existance: the file has to exist, the file may not exist or existance is irrelevant
+* existence: the file has to exist, the file may not exist or existence is irrelevant
 * permissions: the has to be
   - readable
   - writable